 If you are a first-time aquarium owner then this list will help you immensely in picking one for your home.
 Think about it like days of research tailor made for you.
 In addition to the list, I have also compiled a list of factors that you need to consider while deciding on the best aquarium starter kit to buy.
 Some of these factors include the size, maintenance, cost and of course the fish that you want to house in the tank.

 The size of the aquarium

 One of the first things that most people consider is the size of the aquarium and rightly so.
-You would want to pick a model that fits into your living room or any other room where you intend to place the aquarium.
+You’d want to pick a model that fits into your living room or any other room where you intend to place the aquarium.
 The size of the aquarium that you pick will also depend on the number of fish that you can successfully house.
-As a rule of thumb, the bigger the aquarium, the better it is for the fish because it cycles faster and will dilute the toxins released in the water giving you more time to clean it.
-The tradeoff is that the bigger it is, the heavier it will be.
+As a rule of thumb, the bigger the aquarium, the better it is for the fish because it cycles faster and will dilute the toxins released into the water giving you more time to clean it.
+The tradeoff is that the bigger it is the heavier it will be.
 It is estimated that one gallon of water will equate to 10 pounds.
-So, if you have a 10 gallon aquarium, that’s 100 pounds.
-A 30 gallon aquarium will be 300 pounds and you will most likely need to install it near a weight bearing wall.
+So, if you have a 10-gallon aquarium, that’s 100 pounds.
+A 30-gallon aquarium will be 300 pounds and you will most likely need to install it near a weight bearing wall.
 All the more reason for you to be choosy about what you buy and where you install it!

 The space around it

 While installing an aquarium in any room, be aware that you will need to have space around it so that you can access the supplementary accessories like the filtration system, the lighting systems and the top of the unit during cleaning.
 Experts call this the space bubble.
 If the aquarium is placed in an enclosed area, ensure that the ventilation is taken care of because moisture and trapped air can be a thriving environment for mold and other cultures that can be harmful to the fish and you.